 - A third visit, generally 60 minutes, will take place in another 1-3 months time so I may monitor your response to treatment and make any necessary adjustments to your care.

 After these first three visits we will check in from time to time depending on your unique situation and what your condition requires in the way of monitoring and maintenance.
 If you respond extremely well, your chief concern resolves, and you have no other health problems, we may only need to check in every 6-12 months to keep you well.
-For those with more complex, chronic or numerous concerns, or unmanaged risk factors, I may want to see you every 2-3 months for a year or more as you may require a longer period of active treatment before we transition to maintenance.
+For those with more complex, chronic or numerous concerns, or unmanaged risk factors, I may want to see you more often to monitor your condition and provide ongoing care.